marcinwiacek/pl1/readme.md

 If you look into free papers, you will see a lof of interesting concepts created by very intelligent people, for example:

 * asynchronous design
-* stack, RISC, CISC and accumulator architecture
+* stack, RISC, CISC, VLIW and accumulator architecture
 * pipeline, superscalar, parallel processing
 * branch and instruction prediction
 * instruction reordering